 Many people with Intrusive Thoughts mistakenly think they do not have compulsions, but they will be there.
-The compulsions not only make your intrusive thoughts worse, but they serve to keep it going.
+The compulsions not only make your intrusive thoughts worse, but they serve to keep them going.

-In this article, I will not discuss how intrusive thoughts also have compulsions, as you can read more about it in detail here.
-Rather I want to show you how the things you do to make yourself feel better can, in fact, make things worse for you.
+In this article, I will not discuss how intrusive thoughts also have compulsions, as you can read more about them in detail here.
+Instead, I want to show you how the things you do to make yourself feel better can make things worse for you.

 Examples of Compulsions in Intrusive Thoughts

-- Any reassurance-seeking; which can include going onto Google
+- Any reassurance-seeking, which can include going on Google

 - Avoiding things that you think might trigger your thoughts